Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 19.51.41 UTC
+- WIB: Jumat, 12 September 2025 20.31.51 UTC
-- WITA: Jumat, 12 September 2025 20.51.41 UTC
+- WITA: Jumat, 12 September 2025 21.31.51 UTC
-- WIT: Jumat, 12 September 2025 21.51.41 UTC
+- WIT: Jumat, 12 September 2025 22.31.51 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: success
+Kategori: technology